You are here

 We have previously received an allocation of around €22.8m (approximately £13.4m) of European Structural and Investment Funds (ESIF) for the period 2014 through to 2020.
 The Oxfordshire European Structural and Investment Funds Strategy (Oxfordshire ESIF) set out overarching strategic priorities for the county.

-The allocation is made-up of two funds:
+The allocation was made-up of two funds:

-- The European Regional Development Fund (ERDF) – to support innovation and business support
+- The European Regional Development Fund (ERDF): To support innovation and business support

-- The European Social Fund (ESF) - to support social inclusion and skills development
+- The European Social Fund (ESF): To support social inclusion and skills development

-We were also allocated €3,448,507 million (approximately £2.5m) European Agricultural Fund for Rural Development which focuses on rural tourism, food production and small business development.
+We were also allocated €3,448,507m (approximately £2.5m) European Agricultural Fund for Rural Development which focused on rural tourism, food production and small business development.